What is Domestic Violence in Maryland?

 He was excellent in every aspect of my DUI case.
 Since it was my first one I didn’t know what to expect dealing with the judicial system.
 He was able to explain the entire process to me before and during the court hearing.- Former Client

-Attorney Christian Hartman focuses in Maryland criminal defense, which includes defending individuals accused of domestic violence.
-Our Annapolis DV attorneys understand the complexities of these cases and the profound impact they can have on your life.
+Attorney Christian Hartman is dedicated to Maryland criminal defense, which includes defending individuals accused of domestic violence.
+Our Annapolis domestic violence lawyers understand the complexities of these charges and the profound impact they can have on your life.
+We use a multi-faceted approach to ensure each client receives the best possible defense.

 Our approach involves:

-- Strategic defense: Developing a personalized defense strategy that may involve negotiating lesser charges or arguing for dismissing unfounded accusations.
+- Strategic defense: Developing a personalized defense strategy that may involve negotiating lesser charges or seeking dismissal of unfounded accusations.
+We tailor our approach based on the case specifics and the client's long-term goals.

 Facing domestic violence charges in Maryland can be a daunting experience fraught with emotional and legal complexities.
-Our Annapolis domestic violence lawyers at our firm are committed to providing an aggressive defense, advocating for your rights and best interests, and fighting for the most favorable outcome possible.
+Our Annapolis domestic violence attorneys at our firm are committed to providing an aggressive defense, advocating for your rights and best interests, and fighting for the most favorable outcome possible.
+We stress the importance of cohesive support, combining legal precision with genuine client care.

 Arrange for a free initial consultation with our Annapolis domestic violence attorney by contacting us at (410) 469-6416.